 For a software company, this entails a high degree of control, quality assessment, and detailed documentation of every step of the process.
 Thus, an ISO-compliant software development company assures that all steps can be traced and audited to ensure the highest quality and that no unforeseen problems arise during the implementation and, more importantly, during the maintenance of the software.

-This is particularly important, since software, unlike hardware, is never fully finished and will require constant maintenance, which necessitates a high degree of transparency of process and documentation.
+This is particularly important, since software, unlike hardware, is never fully finished and will require constant maintenance, which necessitates a high degree of transparency in process and documentation.
 In simple terms: people responsible for updates and maintenance in the future must be able to understand perfectly how the software was built and how it operates.
 You definitely don’t want your medical procedure to be interrupted by a software glitch.

-Becoming ISO compliant and certified
+Becoming ISO-compliant and certified